Configure the ReFS volume before or after installing Exchange Server 2013/2016/2019. It's important to configure…

 We want to get all the users and the users in the nested security groups in the security group SG_Office.
 Let’s sort the list on Display Name.

 PS C:\> Get-ADGroupMember -Identity "SG_Office" -Recursive | Get-ADUser -Property DisplayName | Select-Object DisplayName | Sort-Object DisplayName DisplayName ----------- Adams Forrest Albert Corrie Beltran Noah Benetiz Anees Boyce Caoimhe Boyce Julie Chester Braiden Curtis Cari Foley Clifford Hodgson Leela Jones Weronika Klein Menna Larson Tevin Lopez Rebeca Mack Johanna Mcghee Kayne Mckinney Vanessa Monroe Cara Pitts Karina Todd Jake Wilson Herman Woodley Reya

 There you have it, all the users in the security group SG_Office.

 In this article, you learned how to list all users in a security group through PowerShell.
 Did you enjoy this article?
-You may also like the article Server switchover Exchange 2016 EAC.
+You may also like the article Add users to group with PowerShell.
 Don’t forget to follow us and share this article.